Last Updated on September 18, 2025 by Kate Noble

 6. Explore the Historic area of Al Bastakiya

 The oldest area of Dubai is the pretty and very peaceful area of Al Bastakiya (also referred to as the Al Fahidi Historical District).
-It’s worlds away from the busy hustle and bustle of the souks next door so provides welcome relief and is great for photos with lots of amazing street art.
-There’s also a number of free museums and art galleries that are definitely worth an explore as well as some lovely cafes.
+It’s worlds away from the busy hustle and bustle of the souks next door, so it provides welcome relief and is great for photos with lots of amazing street art.
+There’s also a number of free museums and art galleries that are definitely worth exploring as well as some lovely cafes.

 Beautiful and peaceful Al Bastakiya